DavidONeill75101/level-4-project/ProjectAdmin/ProjectLogs/timelog.md

 ### 14 Oct 2021

 - _5 hours_ worked on a python notebook, checking out how irrelevant background info on covid affects the results and also how altmetrics are related to document relevance.

+### 15 Oct 2021

+- _5 hours_ worked on a python notebook, checking out how the filtering of dates etc will affect the retrieval

+## Week 5

+### 18 Oct 2021

+- _0.5 hour_ reading over hall of fames dissertations from previous years, to consider how I should be writing a literature review.

+### 19 Oct 2021

+- _2.5 hours_ writing draft literature review
+- _2 hours_ experimenting on colab